VorpalBlade/cfunge/README.md

 ### Required

  * cmake (http://www.cmake.org/) to generate a Makefile for cfunge.
-At least version 2.8 is required.
+At least version 3.12 is required.

- * A C99 compiler, or one that supports a large subset of C99, such as GCC.
+ * A C99 compiler, or one that supports a large subset of C99, such as GCC or clang.
+Any relatively modern versions should work.
-   + GCC 5.0 or newer.
-   + ICC 10.1, 11.1 and 14.0.1 are known to work too.
-   + Open64 4.1 should work, but isn't recommended.
-   + clang 1.0 or newer.
-   + PathScale EKOPath 4.0.10 is known to work.
-   - TCC 0.9.24 is known to fail at certain C99 constructs used in cfunge.

 Other compilers may or may not work.

  * A POSIX.1-2001 system with the memory mapped file option.
 It also needs the function strdup() which is part of the XSI extension.
 (For POSIX.1-2008 both